From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Abstract

 \section{Abstract}

 Vision Language Models (VLMs) have achieved strong performance across diverse video understanding tasks.
-However, their viewpoint invariant training limits their ability to understand egocentric properties (e.g., human object interactions) from exocentric video observations.
-This limitation is critical for many applications, such as Activities of Daily Living (ADL) monitoring, where the understanding of egocentric properties is essential, and egocentric cameras are impractical to deploy.
-To address this limitation, we propose \textbf{\modelname}, a VLM that learns to infer egocentric properties from exocentric videos by leveraging time-synchronized ego-exo videos during training. \modelname~accomplishes this through the use of two components: \textbf{\langdistexpansion}, which transfers knowledge from an egocentric teacher to an exocentric student, and \textbf{\egotokensexpansion}, designed to enhance the effectiveness of this knowledge transfer.
-To measure this capability, we introduce \textbf{\benchname}, a benchmark of 3.9K questions curated to explicitly measure the understanding of egocentric properties from exocentric videos. \modelname~is evaluated on 10 tasks across \benchname and existing ADL benchmarks, achieving state-of-the-art results on the ADL-X benchmark suite and outperforming strong baselines on our proposed benchmark.
-All code, models, and data will be released at \url{https://github.com/dominickrei/EgoExo4ADL}.
+However, their viewpoint invariant training limits their ability to understand egocentric properties (e.g., human-object interactions) from exocentric video observations.
+This limitation is critical for applications such as Activities of Daily Living (ADL) monitoring, where understanding egocentric properties is essential yet egocentric cameras are impractical to deploy, making it impossible to simply collect egocentric data at test time.
+To address this challenge, we propose \modelname, a VLM framework that learns to infer egocentric properties from exocentric videos.
+Our key insight is that time-synchronized ego-exo video pairs can be leveraged during training, where the egocentric viewpoint provides \textit{privileged} supervision (rich egocentric signal available only at training time). \modelname~achieves this through two components: \textbf{\langdistexpansion}, which transfers egocentric reasoning through a language-level sequence distillation objective, and \textbf{\egotokensexpansion}, which encourages the model to surface relevant interaction cues within exocentric video representations.
+To measure this capability, we introduce \textbf{\benchname}, a benchmark designed to evaluate the understanding of egocentric properties from exocentric videos. \modelname~is evaluated on 10 tasks across \benchname and existing ADL benchmarks, achieving state-of-the-art results on the ADL-X benchmark suite and outperforming strong baselines on our proposed benchmark.